Svraga/r2s-machine-learning-805431/README.md

 For the complete `final_df`, we maintained the same seed (42) for an 80-20 train-test split, removing score values from test data.
 The model accepted tokenized sentences truncated to 32 tokens for efficiency, paired with similarity scores.

-The `BERTSimilarityModel` architecture built upon BERT with:
+The `BERTSimilarityModel` architecture is built upon BERT with:
 - Dropout layers for regularization
 - Linear regression head for score prediction
 - Input handling for `input_ids`, `attention_mask`, and `token_type_ids`